iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Frechet, Gateaux Differentiability Euclidean Space.md

 ----
 ### **Intro**

-We introduce the concepts of Frechet and Gataux differentiability for $\mathbb R^m\mapsto \mathbb R$ functions.
+We introduce the concepts of Frechet and Gâteaux differentiability for $\mathbb R^m\mapsto \mathbb R$ functions.
-The concept itself is more generalized and it can present it self in variational calculus.
+The concept itself is more generalized and, it can present itself in variational calculus.
 See [Frechet Derivative](Frechet%20Derivative.md) for the same concept but in a much more generalized context.

 #### **Def | Frechet Derivative**